-For large-scale projects, we sometimes appoint dedicated managers whose entire job is writing reports, but this time we were able to easily leverage Panaya's built-in reports.
+For large-scale projects, we sometimes appoint dedicated managers whose entire job is writing reports, but this time we were able to manage the reports easily without this step.

-About Future Uses of Panaya
+About Future Applications for Panaya

 -Please tell me about your future plans for Panaya Test Dynamix and your expectations for Panaya.